-We invite graduate students at any stage of their graduate work to present in an interdisciplinary setting.
-Diverse presentation formats, including poster presentations, artist talks, performance and media presentations, roundtables, and more provide the opportunity for graduate students in all programs to share their work.
+Graduate students at any stage of their studies will present their work in an interdisciplinary setting.
+Diverse presentation formats, including poster presentations, art exhibitions, faculty panels, microtalks, and more provide the opportunity for graduate students in all programs to share their work.

 Prevalent in the sciences, Poster Presentations provide graduate students the opportunity to present research they conducted as an individual or team.
-Presentations are 15 minutes including Q&A. Poster dimensions are 72″ W x 48″ H.
+Presentations are 15 minutes including Q&A. Poster dimensions are 72″ W x 48″ H maximum.